trichter/qopen/README.rst

     branch=master
    :target: https://travis-ci.org/trichter/qopen

-Qopen is a script in seismology that determines shear wave scattering and intrinsic attenuation parameters by inversion of seismogram envelopes.
+Qopen is a script in seismology that estimates shear wave scattering and intrinsic attenuation parameters by inversion of seismogram envelopes.

 How it works
 ------------